 The Next 500 Appeal

 Funding from the Direct Grant Scheme and Assisted Places Scheme has helped MGS to be accessible for poorer families at different times in our history.
 Our objective in embarking upon the Bursary Appeal in 1998, in the context of the withdrawal of the Assisted Places Scheme, was to establish a protected capital fund that would produce income in perpetuity.
 Your gifts help to directly subsidise the fees of suitably able boys from families of modest means.
-Please make a donation to MGS today.
+Please make a regular donation to MGS today.

 Since 1998, thanks to donations from Old Mancunians, parents and supporters, the bursary fund managed by the MGS Trust has grown to over £25m.
 One sixth of the pupils in the School receive means-tested financial help, with the average support being 95% of the school fee.
 This is a remarkable achievement but in spite of the success that we have achieved, we regret that each year we are disappointing about 30 deserving boys for whom we have insufficient funds.